Coyote Hunting in Georgia

-Any hunt where a coyote appears on the scene becomes a coyote hunt.
+Any hunt where a coyote appears on the scene becomes Coyote Hunting in Georgia.
 That’s the mantra of hunters across the country, and for good reason.
 Coyotes may be small—around 20 to 50 pounds, depending on the region—but they are highly adaptable and opportunistic predators.
 Their jaws exert as much as 300 pounds of bite pressure, and although they frequently take down their prey alone, a team or pack can easily kill full-grown deer.
 In fact, studies show coyotes have a 50% to 85% predation rate on fawns, a truly devastating number.
 They do incredible damage to livestock, boldly snatch pets from the suburbs, and have even attacked and killed people.
 One such case took place in 1981, when a coyote entered the suburbs and dragged three-year-old Kelly Keen from the driveway of her California home.
 Although her father managed to rescue her, she succumbed to her injuries.

 Yes, hunting coyotes is fun, but it’s more than that.
 It’s part of your responsibility as a hunter.
 Save a fawn, kill a coyote, right?
 However, coyotes are sharp.
 They’re cunning.
 In order to call coyotes effectively, you need the right gear.
 Take a look at our top five pieces of gear for honing your coyote-hunting skills.